Consulting

 • Construct & Cognitive Architecture

-Defining what is being learned, how it develops, where it typically breaks down, and what evidence of acquisition actually looks like.
-Deliverables include construct maps, prerequisite structures, cognitive step sequences, and misconception taxonomies — the specification layer that makes assessment defensible and ML models interpretable.
+Defining what is being learned, how it develops, where it typically breaks down, and what evidence of acquisition actually looks like — producing the specification layer that makes assessment defensible and learning systems interpretable.

 • Data Schema & ML Architecture

-Designing the labeled data structures and latent state definitions that adaptive and predictive systems need — before the pipeline is built.
-We specify what each response represents, how states are defined, and what the model is actually being trained to predict, so that downstream ML is interpretable and defensible to assessment-literate buyers.
+Designing the labeled data structures that adaptive and predictive systems need — before the pipeline is built.
+We specify what each response represents and what the model is actually being trained to predict, so that downstream outputs are interpretable and defensible to assessment-literate buyers.

 • Difficulty & Progression Parameterization

-Specifying the difficulty continuum for a learning domain — the parameters that govern how construct complexity scales across items, tasks, and grade levels.
-This is the scaffolding for IRT calibration, adaptive sequencing, and growth modeling.
+Specifying how construct complexity scales across items, tasks, and grade levels — the foundation for adaptive sequencing, growth modeling, and principled item development.

 Work Modes 02 & 03